awsdocs/aws-lambda-developer-guide/doc_source/python-image.md

 ## Create a Python image from an alternative base image<a name="python-image-create-alt"></a>

 For an example of how to create a Python image from an Alpine base image, see [Container image support for Lambda](http://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/) on the AWS Blog\.

+## Deploy the container image<a name="python-image-deploy"></a>

+For a new function, you deploy the Python image when you [create the function](configuration-images.md#configuration-images-create)\.
+For an existing function, if you rebuild the container image, you need to redeploy the image by [updating the function code](configuration-images.md#configuration-images-update)\.